-A recent meeting of our Dreams Group was held at the home of my friend Heather.
-I was perusing her bookshelves, as is my custom, and a thick volume called Panati’s Extraordinary Origins of Everyday Things caught my eye.
+While visiting a friend’s house, I was perusing her bookshelves, as is my custom, and a thick volume called Panati’s Extraordinary Origins of Everyday Things caught my eye.
 I always enjoy learning where things and their names came from, and I thought the book might also provide some useful fodder for Interesting Thing of the Day.
 Heather graciously agreed to loan me the book.

 I have a fair number of reference books myself, not to mention several good libraries at my disposal.
-But more often than not, I end up doing the bulk of my research online, because it’s so much quicker to search the Web than it is to thumb through books.
-Still—and I’m speaking here as someone who writes for both print media and the Web—I’m strongly biased to trust printed books more than Web pages, because in general, books have much more rigorous editorial standards.
+But more often than not, I end up doing the bulk of my research online, because it’s so much quicker to search the web than it is to thumb through books.
+Still—and I’m speaking here as someone who writes for both print media and the web—I’m strongly biased to trust printed books more than webpages, because in general, books have much more rigorous editorial standards.
 A novel, of course, will not be held to the same standard as a textbook or a dictionary, but still, one assumes that a competent editor will at least spot-check facts and verify that the author can produce primary sources to back up any claims, should a question arise.

 With this implicit confidence, I began flipping through the book and soon encountered an entry for “Yo-Yo.”
 Excellent.
-Panati says that the yo-yo originated around 1000 B.C. in China; that it spread from China to Europe where it went by such names as “quiz” (in England) and “bandalore” (in France); that in the 16th century a yo-yo-like weapon was used in the Philippines; and that it was this weapon that American entrepreneur Donald Duncan adapted to create the toy we all know and love.
+Panati says that the yo-yo originated around 1000 BCE in China; that it spread from China to Europe where it went by such names as “quiz” (in England) and “bandalore” (in France); that in the 16th century a yo-yo-like weapon was used in the Philippines; and that it was this weapon that American entrepreneur Donald Duncan adapted to create the toy we all know and love.

-All that sounded pretty interesting, but I wanted a bit more detail, so I turned as usual to the Web.
+All that sounded pretty interesting, but I wanted a bit more detail, so I turned as usual to the web.
 There I found, as I might have expected, a great many histories of the yo-yo, half of which were clearly copied from each other.
 The other half differed in a great many details—not only with each other, but with Panati.
-Naturally, this being the Web, citations of primary sources were nearly nonexistent, and I was not feeling disposed to spend days of anthropological research sorting out who was more likely to have been telling the truth.
+Naturally, this being the web, citations of primary sources were nearly nonexistent, and I was not feeling disposed to spend days of anthropological research sorting out who was more likely to have been telling the truth.
 But from what I’ve been able to piece together, I’m sorry to say that of all the sources I consulted, I now have the least confidence in Panati’s book.

 Thus I would like to assert right here, boldly and confidently, that I am not at all sure where the yo-yo originally came from.
 You can quote me on that.